sherlcok314159/jekyll-blog/_posts/2022-07-30-Tips-for-Training-Neural-Networks.md

 Nowadays, it seems like that training NN is extremely easy for there are plenty of free `frameworks` which are simple to use (e.g. PyTorch, Numpy, Tensorflow).
 Well, training NN is easy when you are `copying` others' work (e.g. reproducing a BERT) because everything is there for you.
 However, when designing a NN or facing a new task, you are most probably trapped somewhere.

 And this blog is meant to guide you to handle new problems.
-Hope you enjoy it!

 Let's first begin with some basic rules.
+Hope you guys enjoy it!

 1. <b>Rush into training neural networks leads to suffering.</b> Training NN is not like writing the common code.
 For instance, if you plug in a int while it needs a string, errors just come out.
 However, writing the code about NN can not be so easy for it won't show you bugs `automatically` (only if you make big mistakes).
 2. <b>Sweating the details always pays off.</b> Someone may say the details are `infinite` and can stop you from marching.
 Note that the details mentioned here are all necessary instead of some `trivialities`.
 And sweating the details can reduce your pain.
 3. <b>Observation leads to intuition. </b> Sadly, if you just keep thinking about something, inspiration will never come to you.
-For instance, if you want to upgrade the algorithm, you had better observe the data where the algorithm fails instead of just thinking about the algorithm,
+For instance, if you want to upgrade the algorithm, you had better observe the data where the algorithm fails instead of just thinking about the algorithm.
 4. <b>Trusting your intuition instead of your implementation. </b> Sometimes when you come up with a new idea, the implementation of it may go wrong to some degree.
 When the result is `opposite` to your `assumption`, always check your code first before doubting your idea.
+5. <b>Quicker, then better.</b> When you are trying to test your hypothesis, use the most `efficient` way to verify it as `fast` as possible.

 Then let us go through concrete parts.